Dashiell Hammett: Politics and service in World War II

+In 1945, Hammett was one of 16 Army officers and enlisted men singled out as alleged Communists by the House Committee on Military Affairs.
+General "Wild Bill" Donovan came to their defense, citing their loyalty and effectiveness.
 After the war, Hammett returned to political activism, "but he played that role with less fervour than before".
 He was elected president of the Civil Rights Congress (CRC) on June 5, 1946, at a meeting held at the Hotel Diplomat in New York City, and "devoted the largest portion of his working time to CRC activities".

 In 1946, a bail fund was created by the CRC "to be used at the discretion of three trustees to gain the release of defendants arrested for political reasons."
 The trustees were Hammett, who was chairman, Robert W. Dunn, and Frederick Vanderbilt Field.

 The CRC was designated a Communist front group by the US Attorney General.
 Hammett endorsed Henry A. Wallace in the 1948 United States presidential election.